TheOnly8Z/ArcCW-Localization/README.md

 # ArcCW-Localization
-Multi language strings for ArcCW and CS+
+Multi language strings for ArcCW and various content packs

 # Contents

+We recommend submitting translations of non-official packs to the respective addon authors instead of here.

 ## Base Pack